Cognigy/Extensions/extensions/salesforce-crm/README.md

 ## Node: Log In

-If Salesforce should be used in an internal use-case, one could use this node in order to **login** and **identify** a user for further use.
+This Node can be used with user-supplied Username and Password in order to **login** and **identify** the user as a Salesforce platform user.
 For this function, the *username*, *password*, and *login Url* are required.

+Note: This Node does **_not_** need to run before other Nodes listed below.
+It is primarily to verify runtime-supplied Salesforce credentials and return information about the owner of those credentials from Salesforce.
+Since the the credentials need to be obtained and used in a Flow, security should be considered, such as 'Blind' mode, and this Node may only be applicable to secure, internal use cases.

-After signing in the user, the following information will be stored to the input or context object:
+After signing in the Salesforce user, the following information will be stored to the input or context object:

 ```json
 {